grafana/piechart-panel/README.md

 ## Clone into a directory of your choice

-The edit your grafana.ini config file (Default location is at /etc/grafana/grafana.ini) and add this:
+If the plugin is cloned to a directory that is not the default plugins directory then you need to edit your grafana.ini config file (Default location is at /etc/grafana/grafana.ini) and add this:

 ```ini
 [plugin.piechart]